CharlieNapo/weather-service-backend/README.md

     }

-# New Features Required
+# Pair-programming tasks

 - What is your testing approach?
 (We prefer pytest)?
-- Get the implementation using dummy data working.
+- Get the implementation working using the dummy data .
 - Convert to using the openweathermap service to retrieve real data.
 - I want the temperature in Fahrenheit, Kelvin or Celcius.
 Implement a way to return the temperature in the desired units.